🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 The Best Slalom Water Skis for Beginners

-You'll notice that most of these skis come as a pair, rather than one slalom ski.
-This seems to be the norm from what I can see.
+You'll notice that most of these skis come as a pair rather than one slalom ski.
+From what I can see, this seems to be the norm.

 I find this gives you more for your money, as you have the option of using them as traditional water skis or just using one as a slalom ski.
 Also, many slalom skiers start out on two skis and then drop one.